rnwokoye/project2/README.md

   Objective & Strategy:
   - Use human rights parameters to understand country performance
-  - Compare country(s) to global standards
+  - Compare Country(s) to Global Standards
-  - Using categories of..
-Right to Health, Right to Housing, Right to Work
+  - Using Three Measurements of Human Rights

-     - Right to Health data will consist of...
+     - Right to Health
           - Children Surviving to Age 5
           - All Adults Age 15 Surviving to Age 60
           - Modern Contraceptive Use Rate
-     - Right to Housing data will consist of...
+     - Right to Housing
           - People With at Least Basic Sanitation
           - People With Water on Premises
           - People in Bottom Quintile With Affordable Housing
-     - Right to Work data will consist of...
+     - Right to Work
           - People not absolutely poor (>3.20 2011 PPP$ per day)
           - People not relatively poor (>50% median income)
           - Unemployed not long-term (>12 months) unemployed